 - Contactless move-ins

-This model allows real estate syndicators to expand portfolios across markets without needing large on-site teams, making growing and managing operations easier.
-Plus, automation, such as the ones noted above, provides enhanced data collection and performance tracking, which is valuable for asset management and investor reporting.
+This model allows real estate syndicators to expand their portfolios across markets without requiring large on-site teams, making it easier to grow and manage operations.
+Additionally, automation, such as the ones noted above, enhances data collection and performance tracking, which is valuable for asset management and investor reporting.

 Final Thoughts